 - Director: Jonás Cuarón

 - Stars: Gael García Bernal, Jeffrey Dean Morgan, Alondra Hidalgo

-A group of Mexicans try to cross the US border illegally, they are traveling through the desert with a truck which during the journey brakes down.
+A group of Mexicans tries to cross the US border illegally, they are traveling through the desert with a truck which during the journey brakes down.
 As there is no possibility to repair the truck on the spot the driver simply points the Mexicans in which direction to go towards the USA and the driver heads off on foot back to Mexico.
 Battling exhaustion and dehydration the group of Mexicans has finally reached the border but their survival journey has just started.

 A man named Sam and his dog Tracker who often hunt small game near the border spots the group of Mexicans.
 Sam opens fire on the group and kills most of the group except two of them which have managed to escape, their name is Moises and Adela.
-Sam and with his dog is hunting the two, while the two remaining survivors hide behind the rock they share their life stories.
-It turns out that Moises has a family in Oakland, and Adela had a person in the group which had the sole job of protecting her but he instead decided to molest here.
+Sam and his dog is hunting the two, while the two remaining survivors hide behind the rock they share their life stories.
+It turns out that Moises has a family in Oakland, and Adela had a person in the group who had the sole job of protecting her but he instead decided to molest here.

-Sam send his dog to attack Moises and when the dog finally catches up with Moises and jumps him, Moises shoots the flare gun into the dog’s mouth and continues to run.
-When Sam finds his dog in agony he decided to put a bullet in the dogs head to end its suffering.
+Sam sends his dog to attack Moises and when the dog finally catches up with Moises and jumps him, Moises shoots the flare gun into the dog’s mouth and continues to run.
+When Sam finds his dog in agony he decided to put a bullet in the dog’s head to end its suffering.
 Desierto has also a very interesting end, don’t want to spoil it for you so you should definitely watch it if you like survivalist movies.

 The Flight of the Phoenix

 - Director: Robert Aldrich

 - Writers: Lukas Heller, Trevor Dudley Smith